d3b4g/leonids/_posts/ropmev2.md

 Lets have a look at this function.

-> To decompile a function from function view right-click and select show-in decompiler.
+> To decompile a function right-click and select show-in decompiler.

 ![source-01](/img/ropv2-2.PNG){: .align-left}